Black Arts and Heritage Organizations in Washington State

 Arts Corps

-Black Heritage Sociey
+Black Heritage Society

-The Black Heritage Society of Washington State, Inc. is a non-profit organization dedicated to the acquisition, preservation and exhibition of materials relating to the history and culture of African-Americans in the State of Washington.
+The Black Heritage Society of Washington State, Inc. is a non-profit organization dedicated to the acquisition, preservation, and exhibition of materials relating to the history and culture of African-Americans in the State of Washington.

 Buffalo Soldiers Museum